It’s one thing to take your baby on a long car ride.

 - Touch-and-Feel Wild Animals

-- I Spy Felt Quiet Book (Warning: expensive, but stunningly well-made.)
+- A customized Quiet Book (Warning: expensive, but stunningly well-made.)

 For those readers who are whizzes with a needle and thread (I envy you.
 Really.), check out the Quiet Book Blog to download a free template of Mr. & Mrs. Potato Head and make your own!